Caprinae

 The subfamily Caprinae, also sometimes referred to as the tribe Caprini, is part of the ruminant family Bovidae, and consists of mostly medium-sized bovids.
-A member of this subfamily is called a caprine, or, more informally, a goat-antelope (although they are not considered antelopes).
+A member of this subfamily is called a caprine.

-Within this tribe, a prominent clade includes sheep and goats.
+Prominent members include sheep and goats, with some other members referred to as goat antelopes.
 Some earlier taxonomies considered Caprinae a separate family called Capridae (with the members being caprids), but now it is usually considered either a subfamily within the Bovidae, or a tribe within the subfamily Antilopinae of the family Bovidae, with caprines being a type of bovid.